avadlapatla/kubectl-aws-ssm/README.md

 kubectl aws ssm -l role=worker
 ```

-The plugin will find the node IP address and instance ID, and then use aws ssm start-session to initiate a session manager session to the EC2 instance.
+The plugin will find the node instance ID, and then use aws ssm start-session to initiate a session manager session to the EC2 instance.